ihincks/birb/README.md

 All code is run from [Jupyter notebooks](http://jupyter.org/).
 These notebooks can be viewed online by browsing the GitHub tree structure above, opening files with the `.ipynb` extension.
 See the manifests below to figure out which file does what.

-To run or modify these notebooks, we recommend using a conda virtual environment, installed with
+To run or modify these notebooks on your own computer, we recommend using a conda virtual environment to install dependencies:

 ```bash
 $ conda env create -f environment.yml